sentient-lang/sentient-lang.org/reference/array.md

 });
 ```

-You may optionally provide an 'isPresent' argument for the function.
+You may optionally provide an **isPresent** argument for the function.
 This is to
 cater for cases where the length of the array is undetermined until the program
 runs.